MBausson/Warp/README.md

 ### Linux / MacOs

-⚠️ ZSH is not yet fully supported.
-Using Warp with ZSH is very likely not to work.
+⚠️ ZSH is not fully supported, and might not work, following your configuration.

 In the following example, warp will be installed in **user's home** (`~`).
 If you want to install warp somewhere else, please adapt the filepaths accordingly.